-We explore topics related to social exclusion using a wide variety of approaches, methodologies, and paradigms.
+IncLab projects explore topics related to social marginalization using a wide variety of approaches, methodologies, and paradigms.

-Through our qualitative work, we are able to bring the nuances of participants' own voices and insights to bear on our research questions.
-The data that we analyze for these projects often exists in the form of interview or focus group narratives.
+Through our qualitative work, we are able to bring the nuances of participants' own voices and insights to bear on our research questions via interview or focus group narratives.
 These narratives have offered important knowledge about the issues at the heart of our work and have come from a variety of participants, such as White antiracist activists and therapists working in the context of poverty:

 Smith, L. & Redington, R. M. (2010).
 Lessons from the experiences of White antiracist activists.
 Professional Psychology: Research and Practice, 41, 541–549.

 Smith, L., Li, V. , Dykema, S., Hamlet, D., & Shellman, A. (2013).
 “Honoring somebody that society doesn’t honor”: Therapists working in the context of poverty.
 Journal of Clinical Psychology, 69, 138-51.

 These projects address research questions that can be addressed via the collection of statistically-analyzable data.
 For example, these two studies are part of the same team project in which we examined the different affective responses and moral judgments that are associated with people of different social class locations:

 Smith, L., Baranowski, K., Allen, A., & Bowen, R. (2013).
 Poverty, crime seriousness, and the “politics of disgust.”
 Journal of Poverty, 375-393.

 Smith, L., Allen, A., & Bowen, R. (2010).
 Expecting the worst: Exploring the associations between poverty and misbehavior.
 Journal of Poverty, 14, 33 – 54